MC 4613 DVD - Hi-Fi System AEG - Free user manual and instructions

 Where to position the appliance

 In order to avoid damage to the DVD, you should remove it before transporting the appliance.
+Never move the machine when it is in operation.

 Safe operation of the appliance presupposes that it is positioned in an appropriate place.
 Therefore observe the following:

 - Protect the appliance against the influence of weather.
-Never use it in the open-air.
+Never use it in the open air.

+- Protect the appliance against moisture.
+Do not place any vessels filled with liquids, e.g. vases, on the device.
 Never place the appliance on or in direct vicinity of heat sources, such as e.g. hobs, ovens, etc.

 Do not expose the appliance to direct sunlight.